Valeria-git/stepik_final_task/README.md

 - `test_data.py` – stores links and test-related constants.

 ## Notes
-If you have issues with running my test, try to change imports paths/delete __init__.py files
+If you have issues with running my test, try to change imports paths/delete __init__.py files/change version of pytest and selenium